Tidal Deformabilities and Radii of Neutron Stars from the Observation of GW170817

 The templates for the waveforms used in our parameter estimation analysis are generated using the restricted TaylorF2 waveform model, a Fourier domain waveform model generated using stationary phase approximation.
 We use the implementation from the LIGO Algorithm Library (LAL)~\cite{lal} accurate to 3.5 post-Newtonian (pN) order in orbital phase \citep{Buonanno:2009zt}, 2.0 pN order in spin-spin, quadrupole-monopole and self-spin interactions\citep{Arun:2008kb,Mikoczi:2005dn}, and 3.5 pN order in spin-orbit interactions \citep{Bohe:2013cla}.
 The tidal corrections enter at the 5 pN and 6 pN orders~\citep{Vines:2011ud}.
 The waveforms are terminated at twice the orbital frequency of a test particle at the innermost stable circular orbit of a Schwarzschild black hole of mass $M = m_1 + m_2$, where $m_{1,2}$ are the masses of the binary's component stars.
 The TaylorF2 model assumes that the spins of the neutron stars are aligned with the orbital angular momentum.
 Binary neutron stars formed in the field are expected to have small spins, and precession of the binary's orbital plane is not significant~\cite{Brown:2012qf}.

-We fix the sky location of the binary to the right ascension (RA) and declination (Dec) to RA = $197.450374^\circ$, Dec = $-23.381495^\circ$ \cite{Soares-Santos:2017lru} for all of our runs.
+We fix the sky location of the binary to the right ascension RA = $197.450374^\circ$ and declination Dec = $-23.381495^\circ$ \cite{Soares-Santos:2017lru} for all of our runs.
 We also fix the luminosity distance of NGC\,4993 $d_L = 40.7$~Mpc~\cite{Cantiello:2018ffy}.
-The small error in the known distance of NGC\,4993 produces errors that are much smaller than the errors in measuring the tidal deformability, so fixing this parameter does not affect our conclusions.
+The small error in the known distance of NGC\,4993 produces errors that are much smaller than the errors in measuring the tidal deformability.
+We have checked that including the uncertainty in the distance error does not affect our conclusions of the tidal deformabilities or radius.
 The MCMC computes the marginalized posterior probabilities for the remaining source parameters: chirp mass $\mathcal{M}$, mass ratio $q$, the component (aligned) spins $\chi_{1,2} = c J_{1,2}/G m_{1,2}^2$, component tidal deformabilities $\Lambda_{1,2}$, polarization angle $\psi$, inclination angle $\iota$, coalescence phase $\phi_c$, and coalescence time $t_c$.
-When generating the waveform in the MCMC, each $m_{1, 2}$ draws follow the constraint $m_1 \geq m_2$, and the masses are transformed to the detector frame chirp mass $\mathcal{M}^\mathrm{det}$ and $q$ with a restriction $1.1876 \le \mathcal{M}^\mathrm{det} \le 1.2076$.
+When generating the waveform in the MCMC, each $m_{1, 2}$ draw follows the constraint $m_1 \geq m_2$, and the masses are transformed to the detector frame chirp mass $\mathcal{M}^\mathrm{det}$ and $q$ with a restriction $1.1876 \le \mathcal{M}^\mathrm{det} \le 1.2076$.